Adeconcept/Home-SOC-Lab/03_Threat Detection lab/README.md

 The project demonstrates how I move from an investigation finding to a detection hypothesis, SPL logic, controlled validation, tuning, alert design, analyst response, and documented limitations.

 > Evidence note: fields marked `[Add actual result]` must be completed with the real Splunk output, timestamps, and screenshots from the lab.
 No test result should be claimed without supporting evidence.

+---

+## Objective

+The objective of this lab was to:

+- Develop reusable Splunk detections from Windows telemetry
+- Map detections to the MITRE ATT&CK framework
+- Validate detections using controlled test activities
+- Document false positives and tuning opportunities
+- Produce investigation-ready documentation suitable for a SOC environment

+---

 ## Recruiter Scan